junxit/us-congress-bills-110/bill.md

 ## § 7.
 Development fund

-- **(a)** *Establishment* There shall be established within the Treasury of the United States an interest bearing account to be known as the “Soboba Band of Luiseño Indians Water Development Fund”, to be managed and invested by the Secretary, consisting of the amounts authorized to be appropriated in section 5(b).
+- **(a)** *Establishment* There shall be established within the Treasury of the United States a fund to be known as the “Soboba Band of Luiseño Indians Water Development Fund”, to be managed and invested by the Secretary consisting of the amounts authorized to be appropriated in section 5(b).
 - **(b)** *Management* The Secretary shall manage the Development Fund, make investments, and make monies available for distribution consistent with the American Indian Trust Fund Management Reform Act of 1994 (25 U.S.C.
 4001 et seq.) (referred to in this section as the “Trust Fund Reform Act”), this Act, and the Settlement Agreement.
 - **(c)** *Investment* The Secretary shall invest amounts in the Development Fund in accordance with—
   - **(1)** the Act of April 1, 1880 (21 Stat.
 70, ch.
 41, 25 U.S.C.
 161);